olavfosse/liracer/CONTRIBUTING.md

 Thanks for taking the time to contribute.

 ## Snippets
 The easiest way to contribute is to submit a code snippet.
 The snippets are stored in [snippets/<language>](snippets/).
-They need to fullfil the following requirements. **Please ensure that these requirements are met before submitting a pull request.**
+They need to fullfil the following requirements. **Please ensure that these requirements are met before submitting a pull request.
+I receive a lot of PRs and may simply close non-conforming PRs with no comment.**
 - Use literal tabs(not spaces) for indention.
 - Have maximum 79 characters per line.
 - Have no trailing newline.